Tramshy/sts-map-generator/README.md

   - The padding between the left and right edges of the map background in pixel units.
 * The remaining fields can be ignored.

+### MapContentResizer Fields
+* _finalLayerHeightPadding
+  - The extra padding to apply to the final layer of the map in pixel units.
+* The remaining fields can be ignored.

 ### Creating Base Setup
 Navigate to `Tools/StS-Like Generation/Create Basic Setup for Scene` in the top menu.
 This will create a basic setup for you to adjust.
 You must create a UI `EventSystem` for this to work.
 It is also recommended to set the scene's main camera to the `Render Camera` of the `Map Canvas`.